GRB 180418A: A possibly-short GRB with a wide-angle outflow in a faint host galaxy: X-ray Afterglow Comparison

 For the subset of 103 long GRBs which are similar in X-ray behavior to GRB\,180418A, the main properties as determined by {\it Swift}/BAT are fairly heterogeneous.
-However, we find that five of these long GRBs (GRBs\,050416A, 051016B, 090927, 100816A and 140710A; \citealt{Cenko2005,Parsons2005b,Grupe2009,Oates2010,Siegel2014} respectively) have $T_{90}<4$\,s, while only 10~GRBs in the entire sample of 350 long GRBs have such durations.
+However, we find that five of these long GRBs (GRBs\,050416A, 051016B, 090927, 100816A and 140710A; \citealt{Cenko2005,Parsons2005b,Grupe2009,Oates2010,Siegel2014} respectively)\footnote{We note that GRB\,050416A and GRB\,090927 are clear cases of long GRBs since a supernova remnant was detected for GRB\,050416A \citep{Soderberg2007} and GRB\,090927 is most likely a collapsar \citep{Nicuesa2012}.} have $T_{90}<4$\,s, while only 10~GRBs in the entire sample of 350 long GRBs have such durations.
 This means that half of the available population of long GRBs with $T_{90}\approx 2-4$\,s share X-ray afterglow luminosities and behavior similar to GRB\,180418A.
 Like GRB\,180418A, this subset falls 2.5$\sigma$ below the long GRB median at early times and within 1$\sigma$ of the median value at late times.
 To investigate the random chance of detecting long GRBs with T$_{90}<4$\,s, we draw 103 durations from the sample of 350 {\it Swift} long GRBs, 10000 times.
 We find that in 9\% of cases, we obtain a sample containing 5 GRBs with T$_{90}<4$\,s.
 If we include GRB\,180418A as part of this sample (making 6/11 of bursts with $T_{90}\leq 4$\,s), this drops to 5\%.
 Therefore, given the existing duration distribution, we cannot rule out the possibility that the observed statistics are based on random chance.
 However, the observed trends with X-ray luminosity are nonetheless intriguing, and a correlation between shorter durations and low X-ray luminosity may exist in the long GRB population.
 We note that these long GRBs are not necessarily the least luminous (Figure~\ref{fig:180418a_LumVsTime}; \citealt{Dereli2017}), but represent those that track the X-ray behavior of GRB\,180418A.